-First small molecule to target the AKAP18δ-PLB interaction.
+Compound 13M is the first small molecule to target the AKAP18δ-PLB interaction and is now in preclinical drug developement phase.
 We propose that specifically blocking the adrenergic regulation of SERCA2-activity is beneficial and provide evidence that small molecular PPI disruptors that have such a mechanism-of-action reduce infarct size and preserve cardiac function.